 - Add 2 tbsps honey.

 - Mix the two, and make sure it isn’t a runny mixture.[pullquote]You can do this 2 to 3 times a week.[/pullquote]

 - Dip a cotton ball in it and apply on your scalp.
 Then massage gently.

-- Leave it on for half an hour.
+- Leave it on for 20 minutes.

 - Wash off with plain water or a mild shampoo.